nobel861017/cs_zerospeech_baseline/README.md

 * Compute the pseudo-probability

-Please modify the exp name in `evaluate.sh` first.
+Please modify the exp name and some paths in `evaluate.sh` first.
 ```
 bash evaluate.sh
 ```